The super learner for time-to-event outcomes: A tutorial: Application to the Rotterdam data

 \subsection{Methods: implementation of the super learners}

 The target estimand is the conditional survival probability up to 10 years.
-We illustrate the use of the methods in the setting in which one data set is available for model development, and it is of interest to apply the resulting prediction algorithm in an external test data set.
+We illustrate the use of the methods in the setting in which a training data set is available for model development, and it is of interest to apply the resulting prediction algorithm in an external test data set.
 We divide the Rotterdam data randomly into a sample of 2087 individuals (70\%) used for the development/training, with the remaining 895 individuals (30\%) being used as a test set in which we will apply the SL and also evaluate its performance externally.
 We emphasise that using the SL involves cross-validation within the training data.

 To implement the methods we make use of the packages and code referenced in Section \ref{sec:implementation}.
-Code are provided at \url{https://github.com/ruthkeogh/superlearner_survival_tutorial}.
-We also provide `by hand' implementations (i.e. not using the packages) of the discrete-time SL method and the statelearner approach to clearly illustrate the steps.
+Code for reproducing the analyses and results is provided at \url{https://github.com/ruthkeogh/superlearner_survival_tutorial}.
+We also provide `by hand' implementations (i.e. not using the packages) of the discrete-time SL method and the joint survival SL approach to clearly illustrate the steps.
 We first use a similar simple set of candidate learners across the three SL methods, though they way they are used differs slightly across methods.
 We then implement a richer set of candidate learners where possible using the available packages.
 For all SLs we used 5-fold cross-validation.